Best GPS trackers for kids tried and tested

 GPS tracking app

-Privacy considerations: Gaël also notes that you "should evaluate the app's privacy requirements and permissions before using it to track your child.
+Privacy considerations: Gaël notes you "should evaluate the app's privacy requirements and permissions before using it to track your child.
 What sort of data is the app collecting?
 What trackers are present in the app?"

-Battery life: Most mobile phones will need charging at least once a day, and they are not specifically designed to purely keep GPS running for long periods of time, so using an app for extended periods is likely to drain the battery.
+Battery life: Most mobile phones will need charging at least once a day. and they are not specifically designed to purely keep GPS running for long periods of time, so using an app for extended periods is likely to drain the battery.

 Subscriptions: Some apps want you to pay a monthly or yearly subscription fee to utilise additional features.